Alansdjn/secure-robotic-delivery-system-pub/README.md

 - **dataset.py** contains the definition of dataloader, and
 - **utils.py** is the implementations of util functions.

-**HPC**: The bash files in this folder is the scripts used for submit jobs which are runned on the High Performance Computing (HPC) platform in the University of Sheffield.
+**HPC**: The bash files in this folder are the scripts used for submit jobs which are runned on the High Performance Computing (HPC) platform in the University of Sheffield.

 **model/best/**: The trained models are stored in this folder.

 ### B. speaker_verification_ghostnet

 This folder includes implementations of the voiceprint verification in the cooperative module which are used in the proposed scheme.

 **data_preprocess.py**: is used to process data.